 - WKRP in Cincinnati - Venus tells the about a fellow solider in Vietnam named Weird Larry who would go out an night to "hunt" and would shoot anything.
 He describes him like a #4, whereas Venus had become unable to shoot.
 On their way home, he jumped out of the helicopter.
 This led to Venus deserting after arriving in the States with only 3 weeks left until discharge.

 - From the third verse of John Denver's Stonehaven Sunset:

-- One of the numerous dysfunctional soldiers mentioned in Tom Lehrer's song It makes a fella proud to be a Soldier is Bill.
+- One of the numerous dysfunctional soldiers mentioned in Tom Lehrer's song "It Makes a Fellow Proud to Be a Soldier", on An Evening Wasted with Tom Lehrer, is Pete.
 He stabbed a cop in seventh grade, and joined the Army because they'd give him better weapons than he could get on the street.
 He's described as "real RA material".
 Although, given his platoon is lead by a Georgian ex-con, he probably is.

 - The End of the Thirty Years War by Jacek Kaczmarski epitomizes this trope in extremely graphic way.

 - Hüsker Dü's "You're a Soldier" matches the exuberance of its titular sociopathic soldier in music/

 Patrolling the world with your little boy face

 You've got a fresh scrubbed teenage outlook on terror

 - Angelus Apatrida's "First World of Terror" has a protagonist who is a raging jingo who acts like he thinks that he's fighting for a good cause but really knows that he's a Blood Knight asshole who just wants an excuse to shoot at things and kill people.
 The chorus is the front that he puts on to contrast the verses, where he betrays his true mentality.